aws-cloudformation/aws-cloudformation-resource-providers-memorydb/aws-memorydb-cluster/docs/README.md

 #### ACLName

-name of the Access Control List.
+The name of the Access Control List.

 _Required_: No